Luckey-Elijah/cached_streamable/README.md

 Create your implementation by extending `CachedStreamable`.
 Use the `cache` getter and setter to update the value.
 You can use any single data type.
 This example uses `int`.
+(`cache` getter is where you can access the latest data.
+`cache` setter is where you can update the cache and notify listeners.)

 ```dart
 class CounterRepository extends CachedStreamable<int> {